-- 1) The Appellant was a recipient of Supplemental Nutrition Assistance Program (SNAP) benefits. - 2) On May 15, 2023, notification was issued to the Appellant at his address of concerning the SNAP Able-Bodied Adult Without Dependents (ABAWD) requirements. - 3) Effective July 1, 2023, all West Virginia SNAP recipients, between the ages of 18 and 52, were required to comply with the ABAWD requirements or provide verification of their exemption to the requirements. - 4) The Appellant did not meet an exemption to the ABAWD requirements and was required to provide verification of his compliance prior to September 30, 2023. - 5) Without compliance to the ABAWD requirements, the Appellant was eligible for SNAP assistance for three months in a three-year period. - 6) The Appellant received SNAP benefits for the months of July, August, and September. - 7) The Appellant's SNAP benefits terminated effective September 30, 2023 due to his failure to comply with the ABAWD requirements or to meet an exemption to the ABAWD requirements after the receipt of three months of SNAP during a thirty-six-month period.
+- 1) The Appellant was a recipient of Supplemental Nutrition Assistance Program (SNAP) benefits. - 2) On June 30, 2023, the Respondent issued correspondence to the Appellant (Exhibit D-7) concerning the SNAP Able-Bodied Adult Without Dependents (ABAWD) requirements. - 3) Effective July 1, 2023, all West Virginia SNAP recipients, between the ages of 18 and 52, were required to comply with the ABAWD requirements or provide verification of their exemption to the requirements. - 4) The Appellant did not meet an exemption to the ABAWD requirements and was required to provide verification of her compliance prior to September 30, 2023. - 5) Without compliance to the ABAWD requirements, the Appellant was eligible for SNAP assistance for three months in a three-year period. - 6) The Appellant received SNAP benefits for the months of July, August, and September. - On August 28, 2023, the Respondent issued a Notice of Decision to the Appellant (Exhibit D-8) informing her that SNAP benefits would terminate effective September 30, 2023, due to her failure to comply with the ABAWD requirements or to meet an exemption to the ABAWD requirements after the receipt of three months of SNAP during a thirty-six-month period.